-The finalization of the purchase price allocation process should be completed as soon as management has gathered all relevant available information necessary to finalize this allocation within a period not to exceed 12 months from the date of acquisition.
-Once the analysis is finalized, allocation of the preliminary purchase price and its distribution by line of business could be adjusted.
+The purchase price allocation process should be completed as soon as all relevant available necessary information will have been gathered within a period not to exceed 12 months from the date of acquisition.
+Once the analysis is finalized, the preliminary allocation of the purchase price could be adjusted to reflect new information obtained about facts and circumstances that existed at the acquisition date.

-The allocation of the acquisition price is summarized as follows:
+The preliminary allocation of the purchase price is summarized as follows:

-2020)

-Final Prelim inary
+2021

-(in millions of dollars) Group Insurance US Opera tions
+(in millions of dollars) Surex

-Fair value of identifiable assets and liabilities acquired
+Fair value of identifiable assets and liabilities acquired \$ 1

-Investments \$ 9 \$ 133

-Other assets and liabilities (18) (197)

-(9) (64)

-Fair value of intangible assets 72 489
+Fair value of intangible assets 27

-Fair value of deferred income tax liabilities on intangible assets (19) (122)
+Fair value of deferred income tax liabilities on intangible assets (4)

-Fair value of net identifiable assets acquired 44 303
+Fair value of net identifiable assets acquired 24

+Financial liability (30)

+Goodwill 69

-Goodwill 63 671
+\$ 63

-107 974

-Acquisition price:

-Cash \$ 107 \$ 974